 Skip advert

 Value my car

-Buyers shouldn’t be fooled by the Nissan Ariya’s sleek, modern form, because this all-electric family car offers loads of day-to-day functionality.
+Buyers shouldn’t be fooled by the sleek and modern form of the Nissan Ariya, because this all-electric family car offers loads of day-to-day functionality.
 Standard kit includes automatic headlights and wipers, a power tailgate and Intelligent Cruise Control, while passengers will appreciate the dual-zone climate control, rear privacy glass and a rear armrest.
 Those travelling in the back also get two USB ports, one of which is the faster USB-C version.

 Advertisement - Article continues below

-The sliding centre console — standard on the Evolve model — is a neat feature and allows you to prioritise space up front, with easy access to the twin-glove box storage arrangement in the lower section of the dash.
+The sliding centre console — standard on the Evolve model — is an unusual feature and allows you to prioritise cross-cabin access up front or in the rear by sliding it back and forth at the touch of a button.
+There’s also a twin-glove box storage arrangement in the lower section of the dash with a button to electrically open the central glovebox - which provides secure storage when the car is locked.

-The Ariya is 4,595mm long, 1,850mm wide and 1,660mm tall, which means it’s slightly bigger all-round than its Qashqai sibling.
+The Ariya is 4,595mm long, 1,850mm wide and 1,660mm tall, which means it’s slightly bigger all-round than its Nissan Qashqai sibling but a little smaller than the Nissan X-Trail.
 Compared to other successful family EVs, the Hyundai Ioniq 5 is longer and wider than the Ariya, while the Skoda Enyaq also has a larger footprint.

+Skip advert